 Annual foster carer review

-A review is arranged after your first year as foster carer.
-This takes place with your supervising social worker and is then presented to the fostering panel to review how your first year has been.
+This takes place and is then presented to the fostering panel to review how your first year has been.
 This process is part of the Fostering Services Regulations.
-The review must take place no more than a year after approval and we continue these reviews on an annual basis from then on.

 The review is an opportunity to change your approval status.
 For instance, you may decide that you can increase the number of children you foster or you may choose a different fostering scheme.
 Annual foster carer reviews are also a formal opportunity for you to give feedback to the panel, both positive and negative, about your year in fostering.